toneloc/stable-channels/README.md

 ### Environment and dependencies

 - Terminal access to bitcoind and a CLN node running version `23.05.2` or version `24.02` is required.
 Other versions may work but `23.08.1` does not work.
+- LND is recently supported and is tested with version `0.17.4-beta`
 - Python3 is also required.

-Clone this repo, or create a `stablechannels.py` file with the contents of `stablechannels.py`.
+For CLN, clone this repo, or create a `stablechannels.py` file with the contents of `stablechannels.py` for CLN.

+Copy the contents of `lnd.py` for LND.

 Stable Channels has a few dependencies.
 - Either copy the `requirements.txt` file and run `pip3 install -r requirements.txt`.